Eindhoven: Geography

 The villages and city that make up modern Eindhoven were originally built on sandy elevations between the Dommel, Gender and Tongelreep rivers.
 Beginning in the 19th century, the basins of the rivers themselves have also been used as housing land, resulting in occasional flooding in the city centre.
 Partly to reduce flooding, the bed of the Gender stream, which flowed directly through the city centre, was dammed off and filled up after the War, and the course of the Dommel was regulated.
 New ecological and socio-historical insights have led to parts of the Dommel's course being restored to their original states, and plans to have the Gender flow through the centre once again.

 The large-scale housing developments of the 20th century saw residential areas being built on former agricultural lands and woods, former heaths that had been turned into cultivable lands in the 19th century.

 The city is currently divided into seven districts:

 Climate

-Eindhoven has an oceanic climate with slightly warmer summers and colder winters than the coastal parts of the Netherlands.
+Eindhoven has an oceanic climate with slightly warmer summers and cooler winters than the coastal parts of the Netherlands.
 Its all-time record is 40.3 C set on 25 July 2019 and -21.7 °C set on 13 January 1968, while winter lows have dipped below -15 C during extreme cold snaps.
 Although frosts are frequent in winter, there is no lasting snow cover in a normal winter due to the mild daytime temperatures.